 New Models for Housing

 We are seeking strategies to improve housing affordability, promote a more diverse housing stock, and address gentrification and displacement.
+Like many cities, Boston’s housing shortage requires innovative approaches to planning and design.
 Displacement of families, caused by economic and environmental forces, is exacerbated by the limited supply of affordable, family-oriented housing units.

 - What is your innovative solution to provide better access to affordable housing and improve public health for more people?